Abeldlp/bol-assingment/README.md

 ### Application testing

 To run all tests at once you can make use of the Makefile.
 You will need `make` and `build-essentials` installed locally.
 Refer to your OS/Distro installation docs.
-Before running any tests don't forget to stop all the containers, since client e2e testing is using the same port mapping to serve with mock and run tests.

 ```bash
 make test
 ```

-The above command will run api-service tests.
+The above command will run mancala api-service tests and api-gateway tests.

 > Note: to run tests you need go installed locally